StevenKehrli/Trelnex.Core/README.md

 &nbsp;

-[SpecFlow](https://specflow.org/) is a powerful BDD (Behavior-Driven Development) framework using Gherkin to describe test cases.
+[Reqnroll](https://docs.reqnroll.net/latest/index.html) is a powerful BDD (Behavior-Driven Development) framework using Gherkin to describe test cases.

 The [Vertical Slice Architecture](#vertical-slice-architecture) simplifies this integration testing of the HTTP REST APIs.
 Instead of invoke the HTTP endpoint, we invoke the `HandleRequest` method.

 See [Trelnex.Samples](https://github.com/StevenKehrli/Trelnex.Samples?tab=readme-ov-file#trelnexintegrationtests) for more information.

 </details>

+## Third-Party Libraries

+See [NOTICE.md](NOTICE.md) for more information.